advanced-security/teams-secret-scanning-notifier-azure-function/SUPPORT.md

 For help or questions about using this project, please open a discussion.

-- This repo is maintained by GitHub Field Security Specialist staff.
+- This repo is unofficially maintained by GitHub staff.
 We will do our best to respond to support, feature requests, and community questions in a timely manner.

 ## GitHub Support Policy